How to make sure you can afford everything you need and get the best value for money when you do.

 This first point on the checklist is possibly one of the most important.
 Actually it IS the most important.
 If you don’t know how you’ll pay for Christmas it could cause a world of pain next year.

-It’s so easy to overspend, so now is the time to work out not just how much you can afford to spend overall, but also how much you want to spend on each individual.
-Do try and stick to these figures.
-So how do you do it?
+It’s so easy to overspend, so now is the time to work out not just how much you can afford to spend overall, but also how you want to split that between each individual person and part of Christmas.

 Look at cheaper ways to borrow

 You could instead look at a 0% interest purchase credit card.
-Watch our for interest charges if you don’t clear the balance by the time the promotional zero per cent period ends.
+Watch out for interest charges if you don’t clear the balance by the time the promotional zero per cent period ends.
+You need to know how you’ll repay your spending before that happens.

 Or, see if there’s a credit union near you.
-Though there will be interest charged on your loan it should be one of the most affordable.
-Avoid payday and other high-cost loans!
+Though there will be interest charged on your loan it should be one of the most affordable – unlike payday and other high-cost loans!

 Check for forgotten cash

-Now is the time to check that you don’t have any money left on account.
-It could be Clubcard points you’ve accumulated, credit owed from your old energy supplier, or a refund on your John Lewis account.
-Here’s more about the places to look.
+Now is the time to check that you don’t have any money left in your account.
+It could be Clubcard or Nectar points you’ve accumulated, credit owed from your old energy supplier, or a refund to your John Lewis account.
+Check out this round-up of places to look for forgotten cash for more.

 Get some banking bonuses

 One of the best ways to make some easy cash is to open a new bank account.
-You can get £125 for opening a HSBC account, or £100 by switching to Lloyds.
+Currently, you can get £175 plus £40 cashback for opening a First Direct account, or a £125 refer-a-friend switch bonus from Co-operative.
 Timing might be tight to get the free money before Christmas, but it’ll certainly help when you’re low on funds in the New Year.
 Here’s my guide to all the different banking offers.

 Get a cashback credit card